niranjamal-repo/UserManagementApp/README.md

 - The application uses Entity Framework Core Code First approach
 - Database migrations are automatically applied on startup
 - Email field has a unique constraint
+- **Name fields have strict validation**: Only letters, spaces, hyphens, and apostrophes allowed
+- **Real-time input filtering**: Invalid characters are automatically removed as users type
 - All timestamps are in UTC
 - Bootstrap 5 is used for responsive UI components
+- **Dual validation**: Both frontend (React) and backend (.NET) validation for data integrity

 ## 🤝 Contributing